wilsonhh23/a04_comp426/README.md

 ### Running the Application
 - Clone the repository to your local machine.
 - Replace the placeholder API keys in the code with your actual API keys.
-(Google Maps placeholder is within index.html.
-OpenWeatherMap placeholder is within script.js.)
+(GOOGLE_MAPS_API_KEY_PLACEHOLDER is within index.html and script.js.
+OPEN_WEATHER_API_KEY_PLACEHOLDER is within script.js.)
 - Open `index.html` in your web browser to run the application.